SmilingOwl/LBAW-18-19/README.md

 * **Laravel** : a PHP Framework For Web Artisans.
 Used throughout.
 * **Font Awesome** : icon set and toolkit.
 Used in icons and non-Unicode symbols.

-*NOTE: all icons are original, created by the development team.*
+*NOTE: all icons are original and created by the development team.*
 <br>

 ## Technologies